Study of Flat Spectrum Radio Quasars and BL Lacertae Objects as Sources of Diffusive Ultra High-Energy Cosmic Rays: Flux of UHECRs

-where $\Phi(L,z)$ is the luminosity function of the sources and $L_\text{min}$, $L_\text{max}$ are the luminosity limits.
-This integration properly incorporates the redshift and luminosity dependence of the AGN population.
+where $\mathcal{L}_{\gamma}$ and $\mathcal{L}_{\rm CR}$ denote the local (i.e., $z = 0$) gamma-ray and CR luminosity densities, respectively.
+While the luminosity function determines the redshift evolution of the source emissivity, the overall normalization of the UHECR flux is governed by $\kappa$, which is constrained by fitting the predicted flux through the model parameters (source separation distance $d_\text{s}$, nuclei fraction $\varepsilon_Z$, and $E_\text{max}$ ) to the Auger and Telescope Array data.
 This approach ensures that the source evolution is not arbitrary, but directly informed by observational data, providing a more realistic representation of UHECR source emissivity.
-In contrast, simple phenomenological forms such as $f(z) \propto (1+z)^m$ or broken power-laws do not account for the luminosity dependence of AGNs and may result in oversimplified or biased estimates of source evolution.
-The Ajello LDDE model thus offers a robust, observation-based framework for modelling UHECR source evolution.
+In contrast, simple phenomenological forms such as $f(z) \propto (1+z)^m$ or broken power-laws do not account for the luminosity dependence of AGNs and may lead to oversimplified or biased estimates of source evolution.

-Equation~\eqref{fluxeq} can be generalised to nuclei in terms of their rigidity.
-During photo-disintegration, the rigidity and Lorentz factor of the primary fragment are largely conserved, minimally affecting the diffusion of the particle.
-However, these processes introduce complications because the source term $\mathcal{N}$ refers to the primary nucleus responsible for the observed fragment, and establishing this connection is challenging due to the stochastic nature of disintegration.
-This issue was discussed in Ref.~\citep{mollerachjcap}, and we extend this discussion within modified and alternative gravity frameworks \citep{swaraj2, swaraj3}.